Different Types of Cocktail Shakers - From Boston to Parisian

 4. Close your cocktail shaker and make sure it's sealed.

-5. Now you can start shaking your cocktail.
+5. You can start shaking your cocktail now.
 Shake until the outside of your cocktail shaker is frosted.
 Usually, 10-15 seconds is enough.
 But there might be differences depending on the cocktail recipe.
-A Mai Tai only is shaken for a few seconds, while cocktails using egg white or aquafaba will need longer shaking and sometimes even a dry shake (2-step shaking process).
+A Mai Tai is only shaken for a few seconds, while cocktails using egg white or aquafaba will need longer shaking and sometimes even a dry shake (2-step shaking process).

-6. Now break the seal and open the shaker.
-If you're using a Boston Shaker, be very careful.
+6. Break the seal and open the shaker.
+If you're using a Boston Shaker, be careful with the mixing glass.
 This step has already led to many broken Boston Shaker glasses.
-If you're using a solid steel shaker, you might have some problems opening it.
+If you're using a solid steel shaker, you might need more force to open it as the metal tins create tighter seals.
 If that is the case, read how you can open your stuck cocktail shaker.

 7. Remove the excess water from your cocktail glass with the help of a cocktail strainer.